elijahbartolome/XIchecklist/README.md

 - 0.9.3 - added fishing / crafting skills.
 - 0.9.4 - added Atmacite, Atmacite levels & Wing Skill.
 - 0.10.0 - Added "Talk to NPC" addon help in tabs that require npc interaction to register
+- 0.11.0 - Added `//xic log` command, now registers which NPC talked to for updating the checklist.